tartakynov/k8s-playground/README.md

 ### Update the configs
 Changelog
 - don't lookup the app image in the remote Docker registry, it is built locally
-- expose MySQL to other pods in the cluster
+- add db service to expose MySQL to other pods in the cluster
+- add ingress resource

 ### Run on Kubernetes
 After making changes to the bootstrapped configs, it's time to run the app on the cluster